opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 **_Whether there is unconscionability on the facts of this case_**

 192    I turn now to whether the factual basis for Boustead’s unconscionability argument is satisfied.
-Unconscionability has been stated to include elements of abuse, unfairness and dishonesty: _Raymond Construction Pte Ltd v Low Yang Tong_ [1996] SGHC 136 at [5].
+Unconscionability has been stated to include elements of abuse, unfairness and dishonesty: _Raymond Construction Pte Ltd v Low Yang Tong_ <span class="citation">[1996] SGHC 136</span> at [5].
 It is, however, not possible to define unconscionability apart from a broad indication such as lack of _bona fides_.
 What constitutes unconscionability depends on the facts of the case: _Dauphin Offshore_ at [42].
 The entire context of the case must be considered, and only if it is “particularly malodorous” will the unconscionability exception be made out: _BS Mount Sophia_ at [21].
 A high threshold needs to be met before unconscionability will be established, lest it upset the contractual bargain between the parties and undermine the _raison d’être_ of the demand guarantee: _BS Mount Sophia_ at [39].

 193    In my view, and on the facts presently before me, the circumstances as a whole are such that it would be unconscionable for ABC to obtain payment from Boustead under the FA.
 The following facts lead me to this conclusion: